NVIDIA/nvindex-cloud/README.md

     > ${NAME}_manifest.yaml
 ```

-#### Apply the Manifest to your Kubernetes Cluster
+#### Apply the manifest to your Kubernetes cluster

 Use `kubectl` to apply the manifest to your Kubernetes cluster:

 ```shell
 kubectl apply -f "${NAME}_manifest.yaml" --namespace "${NAMESPACE}"
 ```
-Once the deployment is ready, you can proceed to the next section.
+After the deployment is ready, check
-Please make sure that the viewer service has a external IP assigned
+that the viewer service has a external IP assigned
-before proceeding.
+and proceed to the next section.

 #### Connecting to the NVIDIA IndeX viewer